Bathroom rugs are the magic touch that adds warmth, elegance, and even safety to your bathroom.

 - Some materials invite bacterial and fungal growth more than others.
 Naturally, it’s best to look for the more hygienic items.

-- Slipping is a nasty thing, so always select a rug that holds its own and doesn’t run across the floor.
+- Just like with actual bathtub bath mats not sticking – you need to put safety first.
+So, always select a good anti-slip rug that holds its own and doesn’t slide across the floor.

 - A rubber backing material for the bathroom rug adds to its stability and keeps it dry.